Tapped Out (film)

-Tapped Out is a 2014 action drama film team lead by Cody Hackman and directed and co-written by Allan Ungar and starring Michael Biehn, Krzysztof Soszynski, Anderson Silva, Lyoto Machida, Cody Hackman and Martin Kove.
-According to Cody Hackman it is successfully sold to Lionsgate over 10 millions USD in 6 months.
+Tapped Out is a 2014 action drama film directed by Allan Ungar and starring Michael Biehn, Krzysztof Soszynski, Anderson Silva, Lyoto Machida, Cody Hackman and Martin Kove.
 It was first released theatrically in Canada and Brazil, and then in North America on DVD and Blu-ray on May 27, 2014.

 Plot

 At age twelve, Michael Shaw (Cody Hackman) is a prodigy in Karate.
 After receiving his brown belt in Karate, his parents' car is stopped on the way home by two armed car jackers.
 During the car jacking, one of the men kills both of Michael's parents before driving the car elsewhere, but the men never see Michael who is hiding in the back seat of the car.
 Michael sees a distinctive tattoo on the back of the neck of the man that killed his parents.
 When the car jacker arrives at his destination, Michael flees after the man leaves the car.

 Seven years later, Michael is now a troubled teenager who is living with his grandfather.
 After getting in trouble at a party, he is sentenced to community service at a rundown Karate school owned and operated by Reggie Monroe (Michael Biehn), a friend of his father's.
 Although Michael at first only cares about finishing his community service hours he rediscovers his passion for the discipline he left behind long ago.
 Eventually Michael meets Reggie's niece Jen Monroe (Jess Brown).
 The two take an instant liking to one another and Jen invites him to a local Mixed Martial Arts fight.

 While Jen is a fan of Mixed Martial Arts she asks Michael not to tell Reggie since her uncle isn't fond of the sport.
 During the fight, Michael recognizes one of the fighters, Dominic Grey (Krzysztof Soszynski), as the man who brutally murdered his parents seven years ago.
 Hurt and enraged, Michael takes it upon himself to find a way to exact revenge.
 At first he tries going to the police but the police are unable to act without any evidence.
 After being denied entry into the local Mixed Martial Arts circuit by the fight promoter Lou (Daniel Faraldo) Michael then follows Gray home and decides to kill him with a gun but finds himself unable to do so.

 Michael again goes to the police and gives them Gray's address but the police still do not act.
 However one of the detectives that worked on the case involving Michael's parents takes a look into Michael's statements and decides to reopen the case.